Leedehai/travlogs/README.md

 ## API

-This package has two APIs, look at the [source code](./travlogs.py) for usage
+This package has four APIs, look at the [source code](./travlogs.py) for usage
+- from targets to source/header files
     - `find_sources_from_targets`: given targets, find which header/source files are involved
+    - `find_paths_from_targets`: given targets, find paths to all involved header/source files
+- from source/header files to targets
     - `find_targets_from_sources`: given header/source files, find which targets are affected
+    - `find_paths_from_sources`: given header/source files, find paths to all affected targets

 Exceptions:
 - `NodeNamesNotInGraphError`: invalid input names